IronNerd/customCalculator/README.md

-Custom Calculator:
 A calculator that calculates like people do.

 Features already implemented:

-° Complete clear function at any point in time.
+🔹Complete clear function at any point in time.

-° So far only integer numbers input.
+🔹So far only integer numbers input.

-° Backspace for any number being input at any point in time
+🔹Backspace for any number being input at any point in time

-° Change sign for any input number at any point in time
+🔹Change sign for any input number at any point in time

-° +, -, x, /, % for any mixture of positive and negative numbers
+🔹+, -, x, /, % for any mixture of positive and negative numbers

-° After pressing '=' to obtain final result, no need to clear.
+🔹After pressing '=' to obtain final result, no need to clear.
 Just enter first number to start next calc.

-° Pressing '=' after entering any number results in the same number.
+🔹Pressing '=' after entering the first number of a new calculation, totalized to the same number.

-° Divide by zero is "infinity"
+🔹Divide by zero is "infinity"

-° No action upon consecutive and repeated operators, but: Notification of, and solution, to consecutive and repeated operators.
+🔹No action upon consecutive and repeated operators, but: Notification of, and solution, to consecutive and repeated operators.

-° Display of last operator that was entered.

-°  After obtaining a final result, press any operator key to use that result as first operand of next calculation.
+🔹 After obtaining a final result, press any operator key to use that result as first operand of next calculation.

-° Use final result (after pressing '=') as first number of next calc.
-Allowing entire modifications of the number.
-Namely, sign change, backspace, and/or addition of digits.
+🔹After pressing '=', if desired, edit resulting number (change sign, backspace, add  digits), to use it as the first number of next calculation, or Use  result  as is as the first number of next calculation.

+Display of last operator that was entered

 NOW:
-° Implement nums w/ decimal points
+🔹Implement numbers w/ decimal points

 NEXT:
-° Multiple operations before '='
+🔹Multiple operations before '='
-° Memorize number on display and recall for subsequent operations
+🔹Memorize number on display and recall for subsequent operations 🔹preserve state of the calculator at quit time, and restore state when restarting the calculator 🔹Toggle operations (to correct mistaken entries of operations) 🔹highlighted the key of the last operator key that was entered 🔹Visibility of the sequence of all numbers and operator keys for the current calculation 🔹calc history visibility of the sequence of all numbers and operator keys for the last 5 calculation 🔹Paste into the calculator any number cut or copied from any other app 🔹share a number from any other app to the calculator 🔹copy results from the calculator to paste somewhere else